BalajiKs171095/mbcrump.github.io/_posts/2017-09-03-azure-tips-and-tricks9.md

 ## Quickly Connect to Windows VMs with RDP

-You can quickly connect to a Windows VM by navigating to the blade in the Azure Portal and clicking the "Connect" button.
-It will prompt you to download an RDP file which you can click to open it in the Remote Desktop Connection application.
-Windows will give you a security prompt and firewall rule that you'll need to allow.
-The only thing left is adding your username and password that you set when you created the VM.
+You can quickly connect to an existing Windows Virtual Machine by navigating to the "Virtual Machine" blade in the Azure Portal.
+Once you are on the page, click the "Connect" button at the top of the page.
+It will prompt you to download an Remote Desktop Protocol (.rdp) file.
+After you click on it, then it will open the Remote Desktop Connection application.
+Windows will give you a security prompt and firewall rule which you'll need to allow.
+Provide your username and password and you are logged into your new Virtual Machine.

 <img src="http://michaelcrump.net/files/azuretip9.gif">

+That was easy!

 ## Want more Azure Tips and Tricks?